miklevin/MikeLev.in/_posts/2022-12-21-chatgpt-can-be-devastating-if-you-re-already-feeling-imposter-syndrome.md

 headline: "Discover the Power of Self-Learning: Join Me on My Journey with Project Pipulate!"
 description: I'm relaunching project Pipulate, an automatable system that ChatGPT can't do.
 With this project, I'm on a soul-cleansing path to learn to code without relying on cloud services and to talk code into existence.
 Join me on my journey and discover the power of self-learning!
 keywords: ChatGPT, Imposter Syndrome, Automatable System, Self-Learning, Conversational-Based, Cloud Services, Soul-Cleansing, Code, Journey, Relaunch, Project Pipulate
-categories: chatgpt, journey, imposter syndrome
+categories: imposter syndrome, chatgpt, journey
 permalink: /blog/chatgpt-can-be-devastating-if-you-re-already-feeling-imposter-syndrome/
 layout: post
 ---